EncodeYourself/rent-estimator/README.md

 # rent-estimator
 Description:

 A simple yet unique project for my portfolio.
-The goal is to create a model capable of assessing the rent level for apartments in Saint-Petersburg and get a rent range for the Object of Interest.
+The goal is to create a model capable of assessing the rent level for apartments in Saint-Petersburg and estimate a rent range for the Object of Interest.

 The method: